You can upload High Dynamic Range (HDR) videos to YouTube. HDR videos show higher contrast with more colors than standard digital video.

 Upload HDR videos

-Videos must have HDR metadata in the codec or container to be played back as HDR videos on YouTube.
-The most reliable way to properly record the metadata is to export from a supported application, such as BlackMagic DaVinci Resolve 12.5.2.
+HDR videos must have HDR metadata in the codec or container to be played back properly on YouTube.
+The most reliable way to properly record the metadata is to export from a supported app.

-If you use a different workflow to grade in HDR, then you can use the YouTube HDR metadata tool to add HDR metadata to a video.
+If you can't export standard HDR metadata, then you can use the YouTube HDR metadata tool to add HDR metadata to a video.
 This tool will only work correctly if your video was graded using an HDR transfer function.

-If you are grading your video, take care to grade in Rec.
+If you're grading your video, grade in Rec.
 2020 with PQ or HLG.
 Using a different configuration, including DCI P3, will produce incorrect results.

 HDR video requirements

-Once you upload a video, YouTube supports all resolutions and will auto-convert HDR video to SDR videos when necessary.
+Once you upload a video, YouTube supports all resolutions and will automatically convert HDR video to SDR videos when necessary.

 |Resolution||720p, 1080p, 1440p, 2160p